 You’d be hard-pressed to find a cheap and fast VPN.
 The reason is simple — the connection speed depends on the quality of the encryption, your distance from the VPN server, and the VPN server load.
 You can’t expect amazing speed from a low-cost VPN provider with few servers in a couple of locations.

 With NordVPN, you can always find a VPN server that’s near you or one that’s under low load.
 You can choose from over 5,000 servers worldwide, so the server load won’t cause you connection problems.
 We also built an advanced VPN tunneling solution — NordLynx — that made NordVPN the fastest VPN service on the planet, as confirmed by the latest speed tests.

 NordVPN employs the Advanced Encryption Standard (AES) with 256-bit keys to secure your online data.
-Governments, cybersecurity experts, and cryptographers recommend AES with 256-bit keys because no known practical attack can break it.
+Governments, cybersecurity experts, and cryptographers recommend AES with 256-bit keys.

 On top of that, NordVPN regularly upgrades its infrastructure.
-We recently have:
+In recent years, we have:

 If you want to get the best value for your money, this is the VPN for you.

 A VPN is irreplaceable if you want to secure your online traffic or change your virtual location, but some threats are beyond its protection.
-That's why NordVPN offers extra security features, like CyberSec.
+That’s why NordVPN offers extra security features, like Threat Protection.

 Instead of looking for the best low-cost VPN, consider all the benefits and advanced features you’ll get if you pay a bit more for a first-rate VPN.

 NordVPN is one of the most widely used and trusted VPN providers on the planet, with over 14 million users worldwide.
 Cybersecurity experts vigilantly observe our business practices, tech innovations, and solutions.
 They advise, praise, or criticize us.